xnigel/CryptoBox_Python3/README.md

 >python3 CryptoBox.py

 ## Execute the *.exe file
-Simply download the CryptoBox.exe executable file and execute it from your local drive.
+Simply download the CryptoBox.exe executable file from "dist" folder and execute it from your local drive.

 ## Convert *.py file to *.exe file
 When you are going to modify the original py file and convert it into exe format executable, you may need to perform the following commands.